Great Missenden

-Great Missenden is a village and civil parish in the Misbourne Valley in the Chiltern Hills in Buckinghamshire, England, situated between the towns of Amersham and Wendover.
-It adjoins the village of Little Kingshill, and is a mile from Little Missenden and the village of Prestwood.
+Great Missenden is a village and civil parish in the Misbourne Valley of the Chiltern Hills, in Buckinghamshire, England.
+It is situated between the towns of Amersham and Wendover; it adjoins the village of Little Kingshill, and is 1 mi from Little Missenden and the village of Prestwood.

-The narrow and historic High Street is bypassed by the main A413 London to Aylesbury Road.
-It is located in the centre of the Chilterns Area of Outstanding Natural Beauty.
-The source of the Misbourne is to be found just north of the village, although the upper reach of the river runs only in winter and the perennial head is in Little Missenden.
 The village is now best known as home to the late Roald Dahl, the world-famous adult and children's author.

 Etymology

 The name Missenden is first attested in the Domesday Book as Missedene, with other early attestations including the spellings Messedena and Musindone.
 The -den element probably comes from Old English denu, meaning "valley", but the etymology of the first element is uncertain.
 It is thought to occur in the name of the River Misbourne, which rises in Great Missenden, and also in the Hertfordshire place-name Miswell.
 Frank Stenton and Allen Mawer guessed that it came from a hypothetical Anglo-Saxon personal name Myrsa, which they also supposed to be found in the name of Mursley.

 Eilert Ekwall suggested that the name Missenden came from a lost Old English word related to English moss, and to Danish mysse and Swedish missne (which denote plants of the genus Calla, such as water arum).
 Recent researchers have tentatively preferred Ekwall's guess, in which case the name Missenden would once have meant something like "valley where water-plants/marsh-plants grow".